Degree Pathway for English, Literature Concentration

 - An Individually-Designed Research Project

-- ENGL.4xxx Literary Research & Methods Seminar
+- ENGL.4xxx Literary Research and Methods Seminar

 - ENGL.4910 Directed Study in Literature